gbmhunter/blog/content/electronics/components/oscillators/_index.md

 ## Overview

+The page also includes discrete oscillator elements such are crystals.

 ## Crystals

-_Crystals_ (also called by the more generic term _oscillator_, although oscillators are also used to refer to other "oscillating" components) are electrical components which output a periodic waveform that can be used as a clock source for digital logic (which includes microcontrollers, it's main use).
+**_Crystals_ are piezoelectric components which can be used to build an oscillator**.
+Combined with driving circuitry, they form an oscillator which can be made to output a periodic waveform to be used as a clock source for digital logic (e.g. flipflops, microcontrollers, FPGAs, e.t.c.).
 They can also be called _piezoelectric resonators_.
-See the {{% link text="Oscillator page" src="" %}} for information on powered oscillators.

 {{< img src="crystal-schematic.png" width="275px" caption="A schematic of a crystal, usually connected to a microcontroller or other digital device that uses a clock.
 The load capacitance usually varies from 6-25pF per leg (see the crystals datasheet for the correct value)." >}}